-13.4 Bumping

-- (a) The Employer will identify the date that the layoff will begin. - (b) The laid off employee and the first two employees affected by bumping may choose: - to be placed on the casual call-in and recall lists with no loss of seniority; or - (2) to bump any employee with less seniority if they are qualified to satisfactorily perform the work.
+- 13.4 Bumping - (a) The laid off employee and the first two employees affected by bumping may choose:

+(1) to be placed on the casual call-in and recall lists with no loss of seniority; or

+(2) to bump any employee with less seniority if they are qualified to satisfactorily perform the work.
 An employee can bump up, but not into a supervisory position.

-- (c) Subsequent employees affected by bumping who are qualified to satisfactorily perform the work may choose: - (1) (i) to bump the least senior employee in either their classification or a similar classification whose weekly hours are up to four hours more or less than the employee's or - (ii) the least senior employee in a dissimilar classification whose weekly hours are up to four hours more or less than the employee's and that employee is junior to the employee who would have been bumped if the option in (i) above had been selected. - (2) if no options exist under (1)(i) above then the employee may choose to use the process in (1) above to bump within the next four hour time band.
+(b) Subsequent employees affected by bumping who are qualified to satisfactorily perform the work may choose:

+(1) (i) to bump the least senior employee in either their classification or a similar classification whose weekly hours are up to four hours more or less than the employee's or

+(ii) the least senior employee in a dissimilar classification whose weekly hours are up to four hours more or less than the employee's and that employee is junior to the employee who would have been bumped if the option in (i) above had been selected.

+(2) if no options exist under (1)(i) above then the employee may choose to use the process in (1) above to bump within the next four hour time band.
 If no options are available in this time band in the employee's own or similar classification the employee may choose the next four hour time band, this process will continue until the employee bumps or there are no more time bands available to the employee.